 FROM US TO YOU!

-Of course, the best way to truly know us is to join us in person.
-Sometimes you just can't.
+Of course, the best way to truly know us is to join us "virtually" in person.
 We hope the following will give you a taste, a sample of our shul experiences.
 We hope to see you soon.

 words of torah

 What is Diversity?
 Working Towards A Time When All Will Be Treated The Same.

 We are not there yet!
 Rabbi Jay, Rabbi Jenn and the staff of Congregation Simchat HaLev is committed to the vision of welcoming all people equally under our tent.
 To do this, we must all understand the definition of diversity and how it relates to synagogue life.
 We will continue to pray and will work hard together to bring about a time when all in our midst will embrace diversity regardless of race, culture, gender, ethnic background, social status, sexual preference, language spoken, mental capacity, learning style, and physical ability.
 And then, diversity will no longer need a definition.
 It begins with each and every one of us.